Syed Modasser Ali

 Syed Modasser Ali FRCS, FRCOpth (সৈয়দ মোদাচ্ছের আলী) is an ophthalmic surgeon from Bangladesh and was the Health, Family Welfare and Social Welfare adviser to the former Prime Minister of Bangladesh, Sheikh Hasina, from 2009 to 2013.
 He is the founder of Mojibunnessa Eye Hospital, the first registered eye hospital in Bangladesh and founding editor-in-chief of the Bangladesh Ophthalmic Journal, the first peer-review ophthalmic journal in Bangladesh.
 He is regarded as one of the pioneers of Community Ophthalmology (public eye health) and his book titled Community Ophthalmology, published in 1985, is considered to be the first textbook on the subject by the British Journal of Ophthalmology.
-He is currently overseeing the Bangladesh Community Clinic programme as chair of the board of trustees.
-He is an executive board member of the World Health Organization (WHO), having previously served on the board twice before.
+He served three separate terms as a member of the executive board of the World Health Organization (WHO).

 In 2013, Ali was named as one of the 20 most innovative surgeons alive by healthcare education website Healthcare-Administration-Degree.net.
 He is also a recipient of Bangladesh National Personality Research Centre's Freedom Fighter Award for his services during the Bangladesh Liberation War.

 Early life

-Ali was born in February 1946 to a Bengali family of Syeds in Gopalganj, then part of the Faridpur district of the Bengal Province.
+Ali was born in February 1946 to a Bengali family in Gopalganj, then part of the Faridpur district of the Bengal Province.